preeve9534/pdjr-skplugin-devantech/README.md

 }
 ```

-If you are using a relay module from Devantech, then most likely the only configuration required will be to define the modules connected to your system and you can skip to the [*Module definitions*](#Module definitions)  section.
+If you are using a relay module from Devantech, then most likely the only configuration required will be to define the modules connected to your system and you can skip to the [*Module definitions*](#module-definitions)  section.

 ### Global properties

-The __controlchannel__ property value introduces a configuration string
-which sets up the channel on which the plugin will listen for relay
+The required __controlchannel__ property value introduces a configuration string which sets up the channel on which the plugin will listen for relay operating commands.
-operating commands.
 The configuration string must have the form "*channel-type*__:__*channel-id*" with the following value constraints.

 | *channel-type*   | *channel-id*                                               |
 |:-----------------|:-----------------------------------------------------------|